 - The interest rate on the invested money is fixed for the policy term.

 - The present rate of interest is 7.4% and is subject to revision every year.

 - Interest on the deposit is payable as monthly income or in any other frequency you select with a minimum being once per year.

 Who should Invest in a Monthly Income Plan?

-A monthly income scheme is an investment option that provides you with monthly returns.
+A monthly income plan is an investment option that provides you monthly returns.
 They are usually debt-heavy with a certain component of equity as well.
-These monthly investment plans are getting quite popular in recent years due to their effectiveness and ability to cater to a large section of people.
+These plans are quite popular due to their effectiveness and ability to cater to a large section of people.

 The individuals who can benefit the most through this policy are:

 After retirement, you no longer receive your regular income, but your expenses are still there.
 Monthly income plans can provide you with safe and steady returns.
 This can create an income stream that you can use to meet your expenses post your retirement.

 Monthly income plans can help you if you do not like to take much risk and would rather want to park your funds in a safer investment.
 These plans are debt-heavy and thus involve lower risk.